 Notably, AMZN boasts one of the best ratings on the Street.
-This comes with a $2,182 average analyst price target.
+This comes with a $2,400 median analyst price target.
 Get the AMZN Stock Research Report.

 If you are looking for cheaper long-term stocks to buy, look no further than Rapid7 (NASDAQ:RPD).
 This company uses a unique data- and analytics-driven approach to cybersecurity.

 The stock is highlighted by RBC as an attractive name in the cybersecurity space, particularly following the recent acquisition of Komand.
 The company snapped up Komand in 2017 to boost its security orchestration and automation offering.

 “The need for well-designed security and IT automation solutions is acute; resources are scarce, environments are becoming more complex, all while threats are increasing,” says Corey Thomas, CEO of Rapid7.